-Overprocessing = some, most or all of the disulfide bonds inside the lashes have been destroyed.
-Since disulfide bridges give lashes their shape, destroying them makes lashes appear damaged and wonky or even break off.
+Overprocessing = some, most, or all of the disulfide bonds inside the lashes have been destroyed.
+Since disulfide bridges give lashes their shape, killing them makes lashes appear damaged and wonky or even break off.
 This can happen either if:

-- Chemical formulation of the curling lotion is too aggressive
+- The chemical formulation of the curling lotion is too aggressive

 - Curling lotion with an aggressive formulation is kept on the lashes for too long

-Over curled lashes = lashes are still healthy, just their shape is too curly.
+Over-curled lashes = lashes are still healthy; their shape is too curly.
 This can happen if:

-- Curling lotion has been applied too high up on the silicone
+- The curling lotion has been applied too high up on the silicone

 - Curling lotion with a gentle formulation is kept on the lashes for too long

-With Ruthie Belle products you can do another Lash Lift immediately to straighten lashes.
-Reduce timing of the curling lotion a bit since the lashes are already curly before the treatment.
+With Ruthie Belle products, you can do another lash lift to straighten the lashes after 3 - 4 days.
+Reduce the timing of the curling lotion a bit since the lashes are already curly before the treatment.

-Over processing can only happen with aggressive Lash Lift brands so you never have to worry about it when working with Ruthie Belle Lash Lift system.
+Over-processing can only happen with aggressive lash lift brands, so you never have to worry about it when working with the Ruthie Belle Lash Lift system

-If you do get a customer whose lashes have been burnt with other products, then first, treat them with Shine Repair to restore some of the broken disulfide bridges and to close the lash cuticles.
-To do that, simply wash lashes with lash foam ▶️ rinse ▶️ cover lashes with Shine Repair in full length ▶️ remove residue after 6mins with a damp cotton pad.
+If you do get a customer whose lashes have been burnt with other products, treat them with Shine Repair to restore some of the broken disulfide bridges and close the lash cuticles.
+To do that, wash lashes with lash foam, rinse, cover lashes with Shine Repair at full length, and remove residue after 6mins with a damp cotton pad.

-Then leave at least one week before you try to fix them to give them some time to restore.
+Then leave at least one week before you try fixing them to give them time to restore.
 During that time, the customer should use a lash food product to nourish, hydrate and revitalize lashes as much as possible.
 They should avoid using mascara as that dehydrates lashes even further.
-Using Lash BFF is highly recommended though!

 NB!
 Using a regular lash serum will not revitalize damaged lashes and should be avoided during that time.